subhashsubramanian/Create-Google-Classrooms-with-Apps-script/README.md

 a an apps script that creates classrooms from data in a google spreadsheet

 ## How to use ?
-In a Google spreadsheet, enter course details as below.
+In a Google spreadsheet, in Sheet1 (leave the name as Sheet1) enter course details as below.

 Col 1 = Course name, Col 2 = Instructor Name Col 3 = Instructor Email, Col 4 = URL, Col 5 = Class Code